 Duration: 13 lessons (2h 37m)

 The last entry on our list of the best watercolor classes goes a bit beyond just watercolor and into gouache painting.
-It’s also my only pick from CreativeLive, which is another great eLearning platform for creatives.
+It’s also my only pick from CreativeLive, which is another great course platform for creatives.

 Taught by illustrator and professor Mary Jane Begin, it gets away from techniques and goes deeper into material options.
 You’ll learn about all the different types of watercolor paints, papers, and brushes, as well as how to pick which ones are right for you.